FSD: Fully-Specialized Detector via Neural Architecture Search: Methodology

 This can be interpreted as a NAS on lesion classification \& localization guided by the extracted feature of lesion detection task-oriented backbone.
 The algorithm of the FSD-NAS pipeline combining FSD Backbone \& FSD Head is shown in the Algo.~\ref{algo:pseudocode}.

 However, since splitting a nested optimization into two less-dependent ones have the negative effect of parameter decoupling, searching results of the head could be sub-optimal.
 Besides, due to the limitation of searching cells, the original FC-based head is excluded from searching, meaning chances are the best convolutional head design paring with a specific backbone could sometimes still worse than the original FC head.
 Therefore, searching for task-specific heads is more with the intention to reduce the total number of parameters rather than performance-driven purposes.
-For the final results of the learned cells, please refer to the supplementary material for the result.

 \textbf{FSD Head Search Space.} Apart from 8 operations from backbone searching, which we find them quite helpful, we add another five operations into our search space for lesion-specialized detection head, including the squeeze-and-excitation operation and the non-local block.
 Hence, the search space for FSD Head can be listed as: